pat/clogger-rack2/README.txt

 == FEATURES

+* highly customizable with easy-to-read nginx-like log format variables.

 * pre-defines Apache Common Log Format, Apache Combined Log Format and Rack::CommonLogger (as distributed by Rack 1.0) formats.

-* highly customizable with easy-to-read nginx-like log formatting variables.

 * Untrusted values are escaped (all HTTP headers, request URI components) to make life easier for HTTP log parsers.
 The following bytes are escaped: